msucorey/run-with-strangers/README.md

 ## Features and Implementation

 Run With Strangers (RWS) is a web application inspired by Tea With Strangers.
-It utilizes Ruby on Rails with a PostgreSQL database handles for back end operations while React.js with a Redux architectural framework handles front end presentation and user interface.
+It utilizes Ruby on Rails with a PostgreSQL database for back end operations while React.js with a Redux architectural framework handles front end presentation and user interface.

 ### Minimum Viable Product (MVP) Features
 - [ ] New account creation, login, and guest/demo login